tuanna7593/gorealize/README.md

 # Introduction
-Gorealize using for build base image for service development by Golang.
+Gorealize using for build docker base image for service development by Golang.
 It's purpose is use for performing Golang live reloading when development service by docker container.

 Gorealize using https://github.com/oxequa/realize package for perfom live reloading.